wp-plugins/kv-front-post-submission/readme.txt

 == Installation ==

 * Download
-* Extract and copy the folder to Plugins Directory (/wp-content/plugins) of your blog. (do not rename!) or you can install it from within your wordpress admin panel to do this click on add new under the plugin tab then search for kv-front post you will see the plugin by varadharaj v click the Install Now link this will automatically install the plugin
+* Extract and copy the folder to Plugins Directory (/wp-content/plugins) of your blog.. (do not rename!) or you can install it from within your wordpress admin panel to do this click on add new under the plugin tab then search for kv-front post you will see the plugin by varadharaj v click the Install Now link this will automatically install the plugin
 * Activate Plugin
 * To know how to Make settings go to [www.kvcodes.com]